higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 9.2.
 Transition to Full Immutability

 Once community confidence is established, the upgrade authority can be set to `None`, rendering the program immutable.
-Similarly, the Metaplex metadata update authority can be relinquished to permanently fix the token’s final evolution state.
+Similarly, the Metaplex metadata update authority can be relinquished to permanently fix the token's final evolution state.

 ---